300 Degrees Fahrenheit to Celsius: A complete walkthrough

 Q: Are there other temperature scales besides Fahrenheit and Celsius?

 A: Yes.
-The Kelvin scale is an absolute temperature scale widely used in science and engineering.
+Worth adding: the Kelvin scale is an absolute temperature scale widely used in science and engineering.
 Zero Kelvin represents absolute zero, the theoretical lowest possible temperature.

 Q: What are some common mistakes when converting temperatures?